cyclejs/old-website/_posts/2015-01-28-basic-examples.md

 }
 {% endhighlight %}

 We still need to display data for the current user, and this comes only when we get an HTTP response.
-For that purpose, we need the Observable of user data to depend directly on the HTTP response Observable.
-This is available from `main`'s input: `sources.HTTP` (the name `HTTP` needs to match the driver name you gave for the HTTP driver when calling `Cycle.run()`).
+For that purpose, we need the stream of user data to depend directly on the HTTP response stream.
+This is available from `main`'s input: `sources.HTTP` (the name `HTTP` needs to match the driver name you gave for the HTTP driver when calling `run()`).

 {% highlight js %}
 function main(sources) {
   // ...

-  const user$ = sources.HTTP
+  const user$ = sources.HTTP.select('users')
-    .filter(res$ => res$.request.url.indexOf(USERS_URL) === 0)
-    .mergeAll()
+    .flatten()
     .map(res => res.body);

   // ...
 }
 {% endhighlight %}

-`sources.HTTP` is an Observable of all the network responses this app is observing.
-Because it could potentially include responses unrelated to user details, we need to `filter()` it.
-We also `mergeAll()`, to flatten the Observable of Observables.
+`sources.HTTP` is an "HTTP Source", representing all the network responses for this app. `select(category)` is an API specific to the HTTP Source that returns a stream of all response streams that are related to the `category` given.
+Because that output is a stream-of-streams, we apply `flatten()`, to get a flattened stream of responses.
+Check above for the declaration of ` getRandomUser$` where we returned a request object with a `category: users` field.
 This might feel like magic right now, so read the [HTTP Driver docs](https://github.com/cyclejs/http) if you're curious about the details.
 We map each response `res` to `res.body` in order to get the JSON data from the response and ignore other fields like HTTP status.

 We still haven't specified how to render our app.
 We should display to the DOM whatever data we have from the current user in `user$`.
-So the VTree Observable `vtree$` should depend directly on `user$`, like this:
+So the VNode stream called `vdom$` should depend directly on `user$`, like this:

 {% highlight js %}
 function main(sources) {
   // ...

-  const vtree$ = user$.map(user =>
+  const vdom$ = user$.map(user =>
     div('.users', [
       button('.get-random', 'Get random user'),
       div('.user-details', [